grigorassorin/car-price-prediction/README.md

 This project estimates the value of used cars in Turkey and recommends good car deals based on ML model predictions and depreciation data.
 It includes a full data pipeline from scraping, cleaning, modeling, and interactive user notebooks.

-The main notebooks are the interactive ones: [`06`]((#3-run-estimate-your-cars-price-notebook)) which is meant to estimate the value of the user's current car and [`07`]((#4-run-find-best-used-car-notebook)) to help them find a new (used) vehicle.
+The main notebooks are the interactive ones: [`06`]((#3-run-estimate-your-cars-price-notebook)), which is meant to estimate the value of the user's current car, and [`07`]((#4-run-find-best-used-car-notebook)) to help them find a new (used) vehicle.
 The rest (01 - 05) were used to colect and clean the data as well as to train the ML models and gather Depreciation Data for the cars.

 ---